-While you may think eye makeup application is a bit of a no-brainer, did you know that changing your technique based on your eye shape can make a world of difference?
+While you may think eye makeup application is a bit of a no-brainer, changing your technique based on your eye shape can make a world of difference.
 Just like jeans meant for your body type can offer a more flattering look, the same is true when it comes to coordinating your eye makeup with your eye shape.
-Sure, you could layer on eye shadow and eyeliner in the most obvious way, but when you know your eye shape and apply accordingly, they’ll pop like never before.
-Sounds pretty eye-catching, right?
-To help you perk up your peepers for their best look yet, we’ve created this super-comprehensive guide—soon enough you’ll know your eye shape and how to accent it like a pro!
+Sure, you could layer on eyeshadow and eyeliner in the most obvious way, but when you know your eye shape and apply accordingly, your eye shape willl pop like never before.

 Before you switch up your eye makeup technique, you’ll need to determine which eye shape you have.
 How you apply makeup to almond-shaped eyes might differ from how you apply makeup to downturned eyes.
 Not sure which eye shape you have?
 Consult the list below.

 Almond eyes: Oval-shaped eyes with slightly upturned outer corners that look like — you guessed it — almonds.
 Known for being super-symmetrical, you can think of almond eyes as the universal shape that pairs well with just about everything.